Skip to Content

 Our Kansas City, KS - Overland Park Painting with a Twist Artists

 Coach Cami is a transformational coach, artist and seasoned graphic designer with over 30 years of experience.
 She also has a BFA in art, majoring in graphic design and illustration.
 Drawing from her background in art, she specializes in guiding creatives to overcome their inner critics and unlock their fullest potential.
-Based in Olathe, Coach Cami is a keynote speaker and author of three books, a publisher and podcast host, celebrated for her good juju and genuine care.
+Coach Cami is a keynote speaker, an author of three books, a publisher and podcast host, celebrated for her good juju and genuine care.
 With her authentic approach and unwavering belief in each individual's strengths, she's committed to helping you discover the path to personal fulfillment.
 When you're ready to unleash your creativity and live a life that truly inspires you, Cami is here to support you every step of the way.
 Cami is also the current studio manager.

 Charlie Hartwood (he/him)